architector1324/project-demiurg/README.md

 To fully understand DEMI, it is crucial to distinguish between the engine itself and the unique model of reality it employs and generates:

-*   **DEMI (Project Demiurg Engine):** This is the **active system, engine, or tool**.
-DEMI is the software (a combination of LLMs, your scripts, the system prompt, and commands) that **executes the process of generating, unfolding (manifesting), and querying** worlds.
+*   **DEMI (Project Demiurg Engine)** this is the **generative system, engine, and tool** that **executes the process of generating, unfolding (manifesting), and querying** worlds.
 It accepts user queries and, using LLMs, creates or modifies world structures.
 DEMI is the **mechanism** that allows you to interact with reality.

-*   **SRGC (Semantic Reality with Gradient Concretization):** This is the **unique conceptual model, metaphysical structure, or the "nature" of reality itself** that DEMI generates and interacts with.
+*   **SRGC (Semantic Reality with Gradient Concretization)** This is the **unique conceptual model, metaphysical structure, or the "nature" of reality itself** that DEMI generates and interacts with.
 Unlike traditional, static ontologies, SRGC describes a reality in which entities exist on a **gradient spectrum of concretization** – from abstract concepts and undifferentiated groups to precisely manifested components.
     *   **The core idea of SRGC:** World details initially exist in a state of **potential and uncertainty**, and they **"materialize" (manifest)** on demand, without violating the world's internal logic.
 This allows a world to contain, for example, both **concrete, fully manifested entities** and **undefined groups** (e.g., "one apple" and "the remaining apples in the basket" can correctly coexist in a single SRGC-structure, where "the remaining apples" is an entity with the potential for further concretization, not an error).
 SRGC allows reality to be **partially concretized** until the moment of "observation."

 *   **World as Synergy:** A world in DEMI is an **emergent reality** that arises from the synergy between a structured map (JSON, created by the SRGC model) and a language model (LLM).
 The JSON is not the world itself, but its **potential**, containing meanings and rules.
 The LLM is not merely a text generator, but an **engine** that **unfolds** this potential.
 Together, they create a **micro-dimension** – a dynamic, logically coherent system that you can explore using commands like `navigate` and `query`.
 This is not static text or imagination, but a living informational reality that exists through interaction.